SilbigerLab/Mesocosm_User_Manual/Manuals/README.md

-# Manuals for the products used in the mobile mesocosm system
+# Reference Manuals for the equipment and prodcuts of the mobile mesocosm system